-In addition to helping you decide the best contractor forum to litigate the case, our COFC and GAO protest intervenor lawyers can represent you in the following matters in addition to filing your intervenor brief.
+In addition to helping you decide the best contractor forum to litigate the case, our COFC and GAO protest intervenor lawyers can represent you in the following matters in addition to filing your response briefs.

 At Watson, our procurement attorneys provide aggressive intervenor law and bid protest defense services in pre-award protests involving:

 - Overly restrictive requirements

 - Sole source decisions – policies and procedures

 Given the extensive experience in government contract and DOD contracts bid protest litigation, our intervenor respondent law firm can help to intervene in the following types of post award protests:

 - Improper agency evaluations, policies and procedures